Chatanga/Girinoscope/README.md

 Just copy the [latest release](https://github.com/Chatanga/Girinoscope/releases) somewhere and launch the application by a simple double-click on the JAR.
-In case your system doesn’t know how to handle a JAR, you can launch it throw a more explicit `java -jar Girinoscope-*-dist.jar` Obviously, since this is a Java application, you need a [JRE 1.7 or higher](https://www.java.com/fr).
+In case your system doesn’t know how to handle a JAR, you can launch it through a more explicit `java -jar Girinoscope-*-dist.jar` Obviously, since this is a Java application, you need a [JRE 1.7 or higher](https://www.java.com/fr).

 Build